 So far, at least 90 people have been arrested in relation to the Capitol incursion, on charges ranging from misdemeanor curfew violations to felonies related to assaults on police officers, possessing illegal weapons, and making death threats against lawmakers.
 Law enforcement officials have opened at least 25 domestic terrorism cases related to the breach.

-Thousands of protesters followed President Donald Trump to gather near the Capitol on Jan.
-6 after his speech outside the White House, during which he asked protesters to “peacefully and patriotically make your voices heard” at the Capitol.
+Thousands of protesters gathered near the Capitol on Jan.
+6 after President Donald Trump’s speech outside the White House, during which he asked protesters to “peacefully and patriotically make your voices heard” at the Capitol.

 Some people breached the Capitol building, however, and what followed were numerous acts of lawlessness and violence.